 The grapes were hand picked and selected in the coolness of the morning.

-Intense, vivid purple in colour with slight gradation at the rim.
-On the nose the wine shows intense cassis, plum and classic cedar cigar box notes with lifted dark fruit aromas.
+The Meerlust Cabernet Sauvignon 2015 has an intense, vivid purple colour with slight gradation at the rim.
+On the nose the wine shows intense cassis, plum and classic cedar wood-cigar box notes with lifted dark fruit aromas.
 On the palate the wine is full bodied and impressively structured.
 Intense blackcurrant and plum fruit bolstered by refined tannins and fresh natural acidity.
 The palate is rich and dense with a wonderful lacy tannic structure.

 Roast meat, steaks and game.